-The Glaucoma Division provides evaluation, as well as medical and surgical treatment, of glaucoma and diseases characterized by increased intraocular pressure.
+The Glaucoma Division provides evaluation, as well as medical and surgical treatment, of glaucoma and diseases characterized by increased intraocular pressure and/ or optic neuropathy.
 In addition to adult patients, the division provides care to many children with congenital and juvenile glaucoma.
-A nurse-led glaucoma assessment clinic provides routine follow-up screening of intraocular pressure and medication refills for patients between their regularly scheduled visits with the glaucoma consultant.
+A medication refill clinic provides refills for patients between their regularly scheduled visits with the glaucoma consultant.

 The services/functions provided by the Glaucoma Division are as follows:

-- Comprehensive evaluation, including tonometry, gonioscopy, visual field testing, optic disc stereo photography, anterior segment ultrasound biomicroscopy, axial length and IOL calculations, scanning laser polarimetry (GDx), and Heidelberg retina tomography (HRT).
+- Comprehensive evaluation, including tonometry, gonioscopy, visual field testing, optic disc stereo photography, pachymetry, anterior segment ultrasound biomicroscopy, axial length and IOL calculations, optical coherence tomography (OCT), scanning laser polarimetry (GDx), and Heidelberg retina tomography (HRT);

-- Argon laser trabeculoplasty, gonioplasty, and suture lysis.
+- Argon and selective laser trabeculoplasty, gonioplasty, goniopuncture, and suture lysis;

-- Adult surgical procedures, including trabeculectomies and non-penetrating glaucoma surgery with and without the use of antimetabolite, combined glaucoma and cataract surgery, glaucoma shunt procedures, and laser cyclodestruction.
+- Adult surgical procedures, including trabeculectomies and non-penetrating glaucoma surgery with and without the use of antimetabolite, combined glaucoma and cataract surgery, glaucoma shunt procedures, MIGS procedures, and laser cyclodestruction.